carrowmw/phd-project-microservice-development/docs/pipeline_module/pipeline.md

 ```

 This `Pipeline` class provides a comprehensive workflow for processing sensor data, from raw data acquisition to model training and testing.
 Each method in the pipeline can be used independently or as part of the full `run_pipeline` process.

+### Pipeline Helper Module

+The Pipeline class is supported by a set of helper functions that manage data processing, step execution, and configuration handling.
+These functions provide the underlying functionality for the pipeline's flexibility and modularity.
+Key areas supported by helper functions include:

+* Configuration management for processing steps
+* Dynamic execution of data processing steps
+* Caching and loading of processed data
+* Application of configurable processing steps to DataFrames

+For developers interested in extending or customising the pipeline, detailed documentation of these helper functions is available in the `pipeline_helper.py` module.
+This Pipeline class, along with its supporting helper functions, provides a comprehensive workflow for processing sensor data, from raw data acquisition to model training and testing.
+Each method in the pipeline can be used independently or as part of the full run_pipeline process.